Darpan3011/darpan_dotNet_taskManagent/README.md

 }
 ```

 - If the credentials is correct the token will be generated.
-Paste this token in the Authorize token as ```Bearer your_token```.
+Paste this token in the Authorize section in Swagger UI as ```Bearer your_token```.
 - If you are Admin then you will have access to Admin APIs and if you are User then you will have access to User APIs.

 ### Task Management